 What days can I walk in to pick up birth control, Emergency Contraception, or condoms?

 You can pick up your birth control, Emergency Contraception, or grab free condoms, any time we’re open!
 Check out our hours here.

 What if I can’t come to Teen Clinic during Teen Clinic hours?

 No problem!
-We have specific teen-only hours on Saturdays in Boulder and Tuesdays in Longmont for people who prefer that.
+We have specific teen-only hours on Saturdays in Boulder and Mondays in Longmont for people who prefer that.
 But teens can come in any time we’re open for their services.
 Check out our hours here.

 Does Teen Clinic offer STI testing, or is it only for birth control?

 Yes!
 Teen Clinic does offer a variety of services, including STI testing.
 You will need to make an appointment for most of our services though.
 Click here to see which things we can do in an appointment or on a walk-in basis!